elqal3awii/WebSecurity-Academy-with-Python/Authentication/username_enumeration_via_account_lock/README.md

 3. Wait 1 minute every 3 password tries to bypass blocking

 # Run Script
-1. change the URL of the lab
+1. Change the URL of the lab
-2. change the PATH for your usernames list
+2. Change the PATH for your usernames list
-3. change the PATH for you passwords list
+3. Change the PATH for you passwords list
 4. Start script
 ```
 ~$ python username_enumeration_via_account_lock.py